A deep look at the data and debates about Montanism and speaking in tongues.

 The lack of correlation between Montanist Glossolalia and Ecclesiastical tongues

-Butler failed to fully address Forbes argument.
+Butler failed to address Forbes argument fully.
 He neglected to cite Forbes complete comment which included, “If Montanist prophecy was in any sense analogous to glossolalia it is quite remarkable that no ancient writer ever noticed or commented on this fact.”
 Forbes is right.
-No ancient writer, Christian or otherwise, made the connection between the montanist and christian tongues.
-This parallels research done so far on the Gift of Tongues Project.
-The GOT project focuses primarily on ecclesiastical literature and the conclusions so far aligns with Forbe’s position.
+No ancient writer, Christian or otherwise, made the connection between the Montanist and christian tongues.
+This conclusion parallels research done so far on the Gift of Tongues Project.
+The GOT project focuses primarily on ecclesiastical literature, and the conclusions so far align with Forbe’s position.

-The only account that may connect Montanism with glossolalia is a very short item by Tertullian, a Montanist, who wrote a list of the offices in the church, including prophecy, healing and “diverse kinds of tongues”,15 who does affirm a continued existence, but in no way describes it.
-It is therefore of no use to any researcher.
+The only account that may connect Montanism with glossolalia is a concise note by Tertullian, a Montanist, who wrote a list of the offices in the Church, including prophecy, healing and diverse kinds of tongues.15 He affirms a continued existence and goes no further.
+He did not describe what tongues were or how they integrated within the church.
+The text is therefore of no use to any researcher.

 What does prophecy, interpretation and tongues mean in this context?

-Plato wrote with respect to prophecy and dreams that interpreters are necessary to understand prophecy because the one doing the prophecy has temporarily lost his wits and cannot explain his thoughts correctly.16
+Plato wrote concerning prophecy and dreams that interpreters were necessary to understand because the one doing the prophecy has temporarily lost his wits and cannot explain his thoughts correctly.16

 Aristotle describes how the art of interpreting is a special gift that is especially required when circumstances get more difficult to find meaning.17

-The fourth-century church in Egypt apparently made the function of interpreters an ecclesiastical order which had a ranking below the readers.
+For example, the fourth-century church in Egypt possibly made the function of interpreters an ecclesiastical order which had a ranking below the readers.
 G.W.H.
 Lampe proposed this in his Patristic Greek Lexicon and attributes it to Serapion Thmuitanus from the work, Euchologium.18

-Interpreters were stretched into different types within the Alexandrian church.
-It is known that the church leaders in Egypt spoke in a high priestly language that was difficult for the average person to understand.
+Aside from Lampe, there are fifth-century texts from Alexandria Egypt that give some clues.
+The Alexandrian church expanded the role of interpreters into different functions—the Keimonos and the Skopos.
+The church leaders in Egypt spoke in a high priestly language that was difficult for the average person to understand.
 They had two solutions to deal with this problem.
-The first was for the general audience, a person named the keimenos (κείμενος), who would assist the lay-people in understanding what the priests were saying, singing, or doing.
+The first was for the general audience, a person named the Keimenos (κείμενος), who would assist the lay-people in understanding what the priests were saying, singing, or doing.
 This office was a type of translator, but more of an intermediary.
-For the new converts, they had a person called a Skopos (σκοπὸς) who “sits near and interprets for the beginners.”20
+For the new converts, they had a person called a Skopos (σκοπὸς) who “sits near and interprets for the beginners.”19

-Aquinas didn’t perceive the lowly task of interpreting as giving any divine significance.
-It was simply fulfilling the duty of translating from one language to another which did not involve understanding the meaning behind the text.
-The office of prophecy would better fit in Butler’s idea of an interpreter according to Aquinas’ schema.
-But this still doesn’t fit because the prophetic office could not be narrowed only to interpreting glossolalia.
-The office of prophecy can be used for so many reasons, this would leave the Montanist use of an interpreter ambiguous.
-In other words, this role would not support Butler in winning his argument.
+He did not perceive the lowly task of interpreting having any divine significance.
+It was simply fulfilling the duty of translating from one language to another, which did not involve understanding the meaning behind the text.
+The office of prophecy could both translate and understand the meaning which to Aquinas was of far greater importance.
+The definition fits in Butler’s idea of an interpreter, according to Aquinas’ schema.
+However, one cannot limit the prophetic office only to interpreting glossolalia.
+The office of prophecy has a wide variety of uses.
+This wide semantic range leaves the Montanist use of an interpreter ambiguous and not immediately tie into glossolalia.
+The requirement of more evidence is necessary for this scenario to make a connection.
+This evidence is lacking and establishing a connection is only by inference.

 Another argument Butler contended was that the prophets understood both intelligible and unintelligible words.
 It could not be restricted, as he accused Forbes of doing, to only intelligible language.
 Butler could be right on this count, but his argument is once again weak because it omits almost eighteen hundred years of ecclesiastical coverage of the subject in drawing his conclusions.
 Ecclesiastical literature overwhelmingly supported the miracle of tongues as human language.
-How this miracle of human language exactly happened and worked was the nature of disputes in the ecclesiastical realm up until the nineteenth-century.
+How this miracle of human language exactly happened and worked was the nature of disputes in the Church realm up until the nineteenth-century.
 It was never about a heavenly or non-human language.
+Butler failed to resolve this tension.

 What exactly does λαλεῖν καὶ ξενοφωνεῖν mean?